-Ballard Smoke Shop is a Seattle institution that’s half restaurant, half lounge; according to its website, the cast of “Deadliest Catch” is often spotted here throwing back pints.
-Locals and out-of-towners flock here for all-day diner-style breakfast that’ll cure even the nastiest of hangovers and drinks stiff enough to put hair on your chest, but not burn a hole in your wallet.
+Ballard Smoke Shop is a Seattle institution that’s half restaurant, half lounge.
+According to its website, the cast of “Deadliest Catch” is often spotted throwing back pints.
+Locals and out-of-towners flock here for all-day diner-style breakfast that’ll cure even the nastiest of hangovers and drinks stiff enough to put hair on your chest but not burn a hole in your wallet.

-“No politics, no bombs, no idiots” are the rules at The Pug.
+“No idiots.
+No bombs.
+No shooters.
+No specials.
+No politics.
+Relax.
+Drink.
+Be cool.
+Behave.” are the rules at The Pug.
 If you want to get away from the hoity-toity parts of D.C., take refuge here — just, seriously, don’t ask for an Irish Car Bomb.
 In addition to a pork rinds vending machine, you’ll also find a laid-back staff and reasonable prices — two true rarities in this town.

-Not all dive bars serve steak on the weekends, but not all dives are Doug’s Topside Tavern in South Charleston.
-Friendly regulars and the even friendlier Doug will greet you with some true Southern hospitality and a bottle of cold beer.
-Can’t ask for more than that, can you?
+Not all dive bars serve steak on the weekends, but not all dives are Doug’s Topside Tavern in South Charleston, West Virginia.
+At this hidden gem, friendly regulars and the Doug will greet you with some true Southern hospitality and a bottle of cold beer.
+Don’t sleep on the rib-eye, baked potato and Texas toast.

-There’s a lot of cheap beer in Wisconsin, but the $8.50 pitchers at the Silver Dollar Tavern in Madison are hard to beat.
-You’ll find all your classic dive tropes here: shuffle board, pool, ATMs, dart boards, a jukebox and poker machines.
+There’s a lot of cheap beer in Wisconsin, but the cheap pitchers at the Silver Dollar Tavern in Madison are hard to beat.
+You’ll find all your classic dive tropes here: shuffleboard, pool, ATMs, dart boards, a jukebox and poker machines.
 It’s a great laid-back respite from your everyday life.